mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 This sutra sets forth the doctrine of [śūnyatā](glossary#sunyata) and [prajñā](glossary#prajna).
 It is a very popular scripture, and many commentaries have been written on it.
 It is highly esteemed as a basic sutra in Zen Buddhism.

 We don't know who wrote this Diamond Sutra.
-We know in Buddhism, strictly speaking, no Buddhist scriptures [are] mentioned directly by Buddha Shakyamuni.
+We know in Buddhism, strictly speaking, no Buddhist scriptures [are] mentioned directly by [Buddha Shakyamuni](glossary#shakyamuni-buddha).
 All Buddhist scriptures were compiled indirectly, by his disciples and patriarchs.
 So absolutely no direct Buddha's teaching mentioned.
-Even the [āgamas](https://en.wikipedia.org/wiki/Āgama_(Buddhism)), [or] [Nikāyas](https://en.wikipedia.org/wiki/Nikāya) – [there are] four kinds of agamas, which are the oldest Buddhist scriptures, compiled by Buddha's disciples after Buddha's death.
+Even the [āgamas](glossary#agama), [or] [Nikāyas](glossary#nikaya) – [there are] four kinds of agamas, which are the oldest Buddhist scriptures, compiled by Buddha's disciples after Buddha's death.
 So only those agamas were compiled by Buddha's disciples, collecting the Buddha's statements or words and phrases and lots of teachings, which Buddha's disciples had heard and had memorized.

 ##### 10:17

 At the first conference and the second conference and the third conference after Buddha's death, many monks and Buddha's disciples gathered at a certain place, and compiled – collected – Buddha's teachings from each monk, what kind of Buddha's teaching they [had] memorized.
 Because in those days, Indian people didn't have any custom to transmit Buddha's teachings or whatever it is by written scriptures.
 So, they transmitted teachings with the oral method, directly.
 So at that time after Buddha's death, they tried to compile, they tried to leave [behind] Buddha's teachings as written scriptures.
-[Those are the] *agamas*.
+[Those are the] [agamas](glossary#agama).

 Within [the] agamas, it was based on Buddha's teaching: philosophical, psychological teachings, mentioning impermanence, and suffering, no-self, and nirvana.
 Those four are called [the] Four Dharma Seals, mentioned by Buddha.
 Or sometimes, Three Dharma Seals – based on impermanence, no self, and nirvana.

 So in [the] agama sutras, those four dharma seals were described.
-And then [within] the development of Buddhism, you know pretty well, there is a famous Buddhist psychology [text] named Abhidharmakosha ([Abhidharmakośakārikā](https://en.wikipedia.org/wiki/Abhidharmakośakārikā)).
+And then [within] the development of Buddhism, you know pretty well, there is a famous Buddhist psychology [text] named [Abhidharmakosha](glossary#abhidharmakosha).
 Abhidharmakosha focused on analyzing [and] synthesizing what the agama sutra mentioned [or] taught us, psychologically, philosophically.
 So, the monks really analyzed the agama sutras.
 That is the philosophical, Buddhist psychological scripture which is called Abhidharmakosha.

 ##### 13:51